How to Register a Business in South Carolina in 7 Steps

 Trademark

-In South Carolina, a trademark acts as a form of safeguarding intellectual property for the name or logo of a business on a nationwide scale.
-It’s imperative to thoroughly examine the USPTO database to confirm that the intended name or logo has not already been registered.
+In South Carolina, a trademark safeguards Intellectual Property for a business’s name or logo nationwide.
+Examining the USPTO database to confirm that the intended name or logo hasn’t already been registered is imperative.

 Operating Under a Different Name (DBA)